 On this day, five years ago, I got my first passport stamp in Chile with Loyola’s MBA program.
-I spent five nights in Santiago Chile at the Four Points Sheraton, and two nights in Viña del Mar at a beachside resort.
+I spent a week in Chile, five nights in Santiago at the Four Points Sheraton, and two nights in Viña del Mar at a beachside resort.
 The study tour was an amazing opportunity and by far my most memorable takeaway from the MBA program.
 I am so happy I decided to take the leap and apply to participate in the tour.
 The Chilean study tour was a combination of two classes, Corporate Social Responsibility under the leadership of Professor Nan Ellis, and International Marketing class under the leadership of Professor Gerard Athaide.

 Chile – International Marketing Study Tour